trothr/uft/Anonymous.md

 Note that this only applies to the *server*.
 Rendering connections safe from the client side alone is difficult.
 But with a properly configured hidden/anonymized UFT server the client can easily participate.
+See below for proxy client operation.

 ## Start with Standard UFT